 New servers use twenty percent of the energy and fifty percent of the space of conventional servers

-Mountain View, Calif – July 16, 2013 – Low Power Company, Inc. (Lopoco) announced today the commercial availability of its line of high efficiency servers, which can save enterprises and small business up to twenty percent of the energy and fifty percent of the space that conventional servers use more than 50% off their data center operating costs.
+Mountain View, Calif – July 16, 2013 – Low Power Company, Inc. (Lopoco) announced today the commercial availability of its line of high efficiency servers, which can save enterprises and small businesses up to twenty percent of the energy and fifty percent of the space that conventional servers use more than 50% off their data center operating costs.

 At up to $30M per megawatt, IT compute capacity is a major capital investment for any company.
 Built on proven technology without costly or custom chips, Lopoco’s servers provide substantial energy and cost savings, as compared to the majority of servers currently on the market; which typically spend more than ninety-percent of their life on idle mode.
 Lopoco's servers preserve business continuity and compliance with conventional form factors, CPUs, and server options already familiar to customers.

-Lopoco’s suite of efficient servers are ideal for Web 2.0 style deployments, and typical server applications like hadoop, email, database, file sharing and web services (Apache/IIS/PHP/Java).
+Lopoco’s suite of efficient servers are ideal for Web 2.0 style deployments, for hypervisor roles; typical server applications like email, database, file sharing and web services (Apache/IIS/PHP/Java) and cloud technologies such as Hadoop & Hive.
 When using these applications, Lopoco’s servers can save the average company up to eighty-percent on combined power and cooling costs.
 Additional savings can be realized on PDUs and UPS equipment.

 Currently, Lopoco offers four types of servers: